slopshoporderulvales606/lm2011-replication/docs/cleaning_process.md

    (drop 10-KSB family and all amendments).
 3. Deduplicate by (cik, accession) — each unique accession is downloaded once;
    co-filer mirrors point at byte-identical files on EDGAR.
-4. Result: 157,293 unique 10-K-family accessions in our broad manifest;
+4. Result: 157,293 unique 10-K-family accessions in my broad manifest;
    **117,021** unique 10-K + 10-K405 accessions for the LM-style sample.

 ---